ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     1. check the changes to the configuration using git (git status) commit the changes.

 - **install** If the machine has no LabVIEW modules directory (c:\LabVIEW Modules) containing sample environment plus DAE programs.
 Install that now with:

-    If you are installing EPICS on a non-instrument and need to start the DAE in simulation mode, then you need to (in an epics terminal):

         cd C:\Instrument\Apps\EPICS
         create_icp_binaries

-    Register the DAE `isisicp.exe` program (either in `C:\labview modules\dae\...` or `ICP_Binaries\...`) as per developer setup instructions
+    Register the DAE as per the instructions in [the getting started guide](First-time-installing-and-building-(Windows)#configure-dae-for-simulation-mode-on-developers-computer)

 - **install** If the instrument is not on the list of known instruments already (i.e. for switching the GUI), follow the instructions [here](Making an Instrument Available from the GUI).